-If you have a plethora of opened tabs in the Safari browser, it might become quite a challenging task to manage them efficiently.
-Well, this is where Safari’s new Tab Grouping feature is going to come in handy.
+If you have many opened tabs in the Safari browser, it might become quite challenging to manage them efficiently.
+This is where Safari’s Tab Grouping feature will come in handy.

-As is evident from its name, it allows you to place your tabs under separate groups so that you can quickly identify and get a hold of them as and when required.
+As is evident from its name, it allows you to place your tabs under separate groups to identify and get a hold of them quickly.
+For example, you could create a tab for professional works, others for personal ones, etc.

-Apart from that, it also gives you the option to customize these groups.
-These include the likes of adding and removing tabs from the group as per your convenience, changing the hierarchy of the tabs and their groups, or renaming and deleting these groups in just a few clicks.
+Apart from that, it also gives you the complete customization option for these groups, like adding and removing tabs from the group, changing the hierarchy of the tabs, or renaming and deleting these groups in just a few clicks.

 This tutorial will show you the detailed steps to create and manage tab groups in the Safari browser on your Mac.

-One of the easiest ways is to create a new tab group with the already opened tabs and later send a specific number of tabs over to that group.
+One of the easiest ways is to create a new tab group with the already opened tabs and, later, new tabs to that group.

-However, you can also create an empty tab group and later add the tabs to it.
+However, you can also create an empty tab group and add the tabs later.
 You can choose either way to set up a group.
+Here are the simple steps to create tab groups:

 - Launch the Safari browser on your Mac.